In this article, we will analyze Lockbit 3.0 ransomware cases and determine how attacks similar to these cases can be prevented.

 Corporate security personnel should always follow the checklist below to prevent LockBit attacks from taking place.

-- Registering IP addresses associated with LockBit 3.0 ransomware malware to the security system’s blacklist
+- Blacklist the IP addresses associated with LockBit 3.0 ransomware malware on your security system

 - Check for suspicious content in emails such as resumes and do not open suspicious files